-The blockchain is an excellent idea-it has been around roughly 12 years, so it is time to open a discussion to consider it from historic, technical, economic and societal perspectives.
+The blockchain is an excellent idea-it has been around roughly 13 years, so it is time to open a discussion to consider it from historic, technical, economic and societal perspectives.
 We want change if it is better: it is wise to take a moment to assess that it is, and that it is the best way to do what it does.
-There is no need to pay lip service to the hype and success based upon recognition of the potential-it is time to get to the business of making cryptocurrencies work and scale up.
+It is time to get to the business of making cryptocurrencies work and then scale up.

-Cryptocurrencies today are also predominantly fiat digital currencies: that is, there is no basis for assessing their valuation.
+Cryptocurrencies today are also predominantly fiat digital currencies: that is, there is no financially or economic basis for assessing their valuation.
 The FCA, the financial authority of the UK, noted that:

-"...retail consumers cannot reliably assess the value and risks of derivatives and exchange traded notes that reference certain cryptoassets... due to the of the underlying assets, which have no inherent value and so differ from other assets that have physical uses, promise future cash flows or are legally accepted as money".
+"...retail consumers cannot reliably assess the value and risks of derivatives and exchange traded notes that reference certain cryptoassets... due to the nature of the underlying assets, which have no inherent value and so differ from other assets that have physical uses, promise future cash flows or are legally accepted as money".